Project 4: A Scheme Interpreter

 True

-To exit the Scheme interpreter, press Ctrl-d
+To exit the Scheme interpreter, press Ctrl-d or evaluate the exit procedure

 (after completing problems 3 and 4):